vanthaiunghoa/citus-iot-ecosystem/README.md

 # citus-iot-ecosystem
-This repository contains the Citus™ IoT Ecosystem bootstrap code which is used to provision an IoT Platform in Citus™ IoT Ecosystem.
+This repository contains the Citus™ IoT Ecosystem bootstrap code which is used to provision an IoT Platform in Citus™ IoT Ecosystem using Docker Compose or AWS CloudFormation.

 Description
 ===========